singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

    ![ws name.](media/exc29.png)

-For more information, see _VMware Horizon Cloud Service on Microsoft Azure Administration Guide_(```https://docs.vmware.com/en/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/index.html```), and search the guide for **Convert a Configured Master Virtual Machine to an Assignable Image**.
+For more information, see [_VMware Horizon Cloud Service on Microsoft Azure Administration Guide_](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/index.html), and search the guide for **Convert a Configured Master Virtual Machine to an Assignable Image**.

 After you finish importing and customizing a golden image VM and converting it into an assignable image, proceed to the next section to use the assignable image.
-If the golden image you created has a server OS, proceed to _Deploying a Farm_(```https://techzone.vmware.com/quick-start-tutorial-vmware-horizon-cloud-service-microsoft-azure```) to create an RDSH farm.
+If the golden image you created has a server OS, proceed to [_Deploying a Farm_](https://techzone.vmware.com/quick-start-tutorial-vmware-horizon-cloud-service-microsoft-azure) to create an RDSH farm.

 Click on the **Next** button from lower right corner of the guide to move on the next page.